jb-codemaker/ECE_Team9_Capstone/README.md

 This project was tested with Windows and Linux.

 ## Installation Introduction
-You can use our prgram on 32 or 64-bit Static version in Windows.
-And also, our pragram is fit on Linux (Ubuntu) system.
+Our program is fit on 32 or 64-bit Static version in Windows and Linux (Ubuntu) system.
 ### To get the code
 ```
 git clone https://github.com/jb-codemaker/ECE_Team9_Capstone.git